rweinmiller/github-slideshow/_posts/0000-01-01-rweinmiller.md

 layout: slide
 title: "Wecome to our second slide!"
 ---
-Your text
+**Edit line 5 with something new they said**
 Use the left arrow to go back!